thephpleague/factory-muffin/README.md

 You can delete all your saved models with the `deleteSaved` function.
 It should be noted that you can set a custom delete function before you get going with the `setDeleteMethod` function.

 If one or more models cannot be deleted, a `League\FactoryMuffin\Exceptions\DeletingFailedException` will be raised after we have attempted to delete all the saved models.
-You may access each underline exception, in the order they were thrown during the whole process, with the `getExceptions` function which will return an array of exceptions.
+You may access each underlying exception, in the order they were thrown during the whole process, with the `getExceptions` function which will return an array of exceptions.
 You may encounter the following exceptions:
 * `League\FactoryMuffin\Exceptions\DeleteFailedException` will be thrown if the save function on your model returns false.
 * `League\FactoryMuffin\Exceptions\DeleteMethodNotFoundException` will be thrown if the save function on your model does not exist.
 * Any other exception thrown by your model while trying to delete it.